This post is also available in: German

 - The final step is to assign any relevant action items to relevant people along with a due date.

-Once you’ve completed the Lessons Learned matrix, it becomes a useful resource for other projects or teams, so feel free to share it with them.
-With Conceptboard, you can easily export your board as a PDF or a high-res image.
-A completed Lessons Learned session is a symbolic way to bookend a project, helping to signify that it’s time to move onto the next project.
+Once you’ve filled out the lessons learned template, it becomes a valuable resource for other projects or teams, so don’t hesitate to share it.
+With Conceptboard, you can effortlessly export your board as a PDF or a high-resolution image.
+Completing a lessons learned session also serves as a meaningful way to close a project, marking the transition to the next one.

 Once you’ve used this tool once, it becomes so much easier to build it into future projects.
 That way, the knowledge base will become extremely rich with useful learnings and successes.
 Remember, treat your failures as learning opportunities and you’ll always continue improving!
 If you want to explore more of our tools to help you reach your business objectives, check out our collection of retrospective templates.
 Or catch up on the latest news on our blog.